yuanchen8911/enhancements/keps/sig-scheduling/3902-decoupled-taint-manager/README.md

 ### Upgrade / Downgrade Strategy

 We’ll need to upgrade `kube-controller-manager` and` node-lifecycle-controller` and add a new controller `taint-manager`.
-Accordingly, a downgrade will revert to the previous version of `kube-controller-manager` and `node-lifeycle-controller` and remove the new added `taint-manager` .
+Accordingly, a downgrade will revert to the previous version of `kube-controller-manager` and `node-lifecycle-controller` and remove the new added `taint-manager` .
 There should be no impact on the other components during upgrades and downgrades since user-exposed behavior should stay the same except a new flag to enable/disable the default `taint-manager`.
 This change should be clearly communicated to users.

 ### Version Skew Strategy